Trying a Personal Injury Case in Court: Washington State

 - Money for emotional distress and/or pain and suffering

 - Punitive damages (money given as punishment)*

-*Washington does not allow punitive damages
+*Does Washington State allow punitive damages?

 Punitive damages, sometimes called exemplary damages, are awarded by a court as a punishment to the wrongdoer.
 This type of damage is meant to serve as a deterrent to others from engaging in the same wrongful actions.
 Punitive damages are sometimes awarded in special cases when someone commits an act that is particularly wanton, malicious, evil, violent, or fraudulent.
 In Washington State, punitive damages are not typically awarded; however, there are numerous statutory exceptions where punitive damages may be allowed.